-Some folks advocate having separate cutting boards for produce and for meat.
-However, if you are not washing that board properly than the meat board can contaminate the next piece of meat and the produce board can contaminate the next piece of produce.
+- Some folks advocate having separate cutting boards for produce and for meat.
+However, if you are not washing that board properly, the meat board can contaminate the next piece of meat and the produce board can contaminate the next piece of produce.
 Having separate boards is simply a way of keeping oriented to what you are doing.

-The home kitchen is less likely to be a source of food borne illness than the restaurant.
+The home kitchen is less likely to be a source of foodborne illness than the restaurant.
 Volume is the underlying reason.
 The sheer number of opportunities for contamination is greatly multiplied.
-Many people are handling the food and activity in the kitchen can be fast and furious.
+Many people are handling food and activity in the kitchen can be fast and furious.

 To return to hazardous ingredients in our cleaning supplies, in 2001, the United Nations Environmental Programme (UNEP), while meeting in Stockholm, issued a list of a dozen substances, Persistent Organic Pollutants (POPs), they deemed so harmful that they said they should be banned worldwide.
 Most of the POPs are insoluble in water.
 Many are used in everyday items including some plastics and some personal hygiene and cleaning products.

 UNEP’s website, www.unep.org, is an excellent source of information on many environmental matters.
 However, when visiting their site I have tried clicking on ‘hazardous substances’ and the little link simply spins.
 Lots of other things have come up for me on the website, but not that one.
 You, dear reader, may have better luck.
 But other sites also provide lists and comprehensive information about hazards that may lurk in what you buy.